 In the first two years the language of education is completely in English but from the third year students must have some knowledge of the Hungarian language as they are required to communicate with patients during their clinical module years.

-The study matters of the students in the English Language Program of the Faculties of Medicine, Dentistry and Pharmaceutical Sciences are managed by the English Secretariat.
+The study matters of the students in the English Language Program of the Faculties of Medicine, Dentistry and Pharmaceutical Sciences are managed by the Directorate of International Studies.

 The curriculum in Medicine consists of six years of studies, in Dentistry and Pharmaceutical Sciences five years.
 At the conclusion of the programs the degrees granted in English and German are identical to those granted at the Hungarian program: Doctor of Medicine (dr. med.), Doctor of Dentistry (dr. med. dent.) and Doctor of Pharmacy (dr. pharm.).
 The programs begin in early September each year.